isomerpages/np-csea/_resources/FAQ.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>
 <br>You will submit your academic internship report to your school internship
 supervisor.
-If there are additional assessments required by GIA, you will be informed by your Country Manager.</p>
+If there are additional assessments required by CSEA, you will be informed by your Country Manager.</p>
 </div>
 </details>